mkijowski/lab-nist/LAB-INSTRUCTIONS.md

 ---

-### Task 1 - CPE
+### Task 1 - Inventory

 CPE stands for Common Platform Enumeration and is how we as cybersecurity experts can refer to software in a specfic manner.
+The first step in any good security posture is to have an understanding of what you are defending.

+For this task, using the [CPE search demonstrated in class](https://nvd.nist.gov/products/cpe/search), find 5 CPE names for software you have installed on your laptop.
+These 5 must include:

+* An Operating System
+* A web browser
+* At least 2 softwares related to CS/CEG/IT
+* The 5th software can be class related or personal, up to you!

+Simply list these in CPE 2.3 format (`cpe:2.3:[aoh]:etc...`) in your README.md to complete task 1.

+---

+### Task 2 - CPE

-Research what a [well formed CPE name](https://nvlpubs.nist.gov/nistpubs/legacy/ir/nistir7695.pdf) would look like.
+The previous task demonstrated what a [well formed CPE name](https://nvlpubs.nist.gov/nistpubs/legacy/ir/nistir7695.pdf) would look like.

 Choose a piece of software you have wrote that exhibits one of the top 25 Common Weakness Enumerations from 2023 from your above research.
 For this software you wrote, create a well formed CPE name for your made up vendor / software that include all relevant information to your CWE.
 Make sure to include a version number in sem-ver format.